Odin rode on his horse Sleipnir into the land of the giants, here he met the giant named Hrungnir.

 Then Odin said, you should not give such a fine horse to a son of a giantess, instead you should give it to your own father.

-Thor returned back to his home in Asgard called Thrudvangar, still with the whetstone remained stuck in his head.
+Thor returned back to his home in Asgard called Thrudvangar, still with the whetstone that remained stuck in his head.

 The Aesir sent word to the seeress called Groa, she is the wife of Aurvandil the bold.
 While Groa was using her magic to try and loosen the whetstone, Thor told her the story of his return from the north, and how he had wandered across the frozen river Elivagar, carrying Aurvandil on his back in a basket back from Jotunheim.

 He said that one of Aurvandils toes had stuck out from the basket so it had become frozen.
-Thor had broken it off and throw it up into the sky, so it became the star called Aurvandil’s toe.
+Thor had broken it off and thrown it up into the sky, so it became the star called Aurvandil’s toe.

 Your husband is traveling home as we speak, so it will not be long before you see him again.
 This made Groa very happy, so she couldn’t remember the words for her magic and the whetstone remained stuck in Thor’s head.